 Evening classes are designed to prepare students for daily field projects.
 Lectures emphasize active learning strategies that require students to engage with the material and solve problems, rather than passively taking notes.
 GeoFORCE students participate in lectures by brainstorming with peers, answering clicker questions, identifying rock samples, and constructing models or concept diagrams.

-Upon arrival at the summer Academy, GeoFORCE students are grouped into teams of four to six students from multiple villages.
+Upon arrival at the summer Academy, GeoFORCE students are grouped into teams of six students from multiple villages.
 These teams work together throughout the excursion to complete projects, create daily presentations for review sessions, and solve problems through brainstorming and peer instruction.
 The teams change every year to expand the students’ social network and increase their confidence meeting new people and collaborating with students from other communities.

 Each team is guided and facilitated by a graduate or undergraduate student counselor, who also serves as a role model.
 Counselors are both friends and instructors.
 They help break the ice, keep groups on task, reward and encourage team member achievements, and provide additional explanations in the field.
 Counselors also model good academic practices and tutor students at their request.
 Exit surveys unanimously indicate that students find their counselors to be friendly and/or consider them friends.
 Working closely with counselors pursuing undergraduate or graduate degrees helps students to envision the next step in their own education.